jmlivingston/create-react-app-base/README.md

 - Unit tests
 - Screenshots with Puppeteer

-## Dependency Notes
+## Technologies

-- Once storybook supports create-react-app's SASS integration, we can remove css-loader, sass-loader, and style-loader
+- React
+- create-react-app 2.0 (Currently Alpha)
+- Bootstrap 4.1 using SASS
+- reactstrap - We wrap these to optimize Bootstrap and provide theming capabilities

 ---